student86rv/hw28-springSecurity/README.md

 Project should contain pages with restricted access (“only for admins” and “only for users”).
 If you don’t have such segregation in your project right now - add some new pages and restrict access to them.
 In your SecurityConfiguration use jdbc as a datasource for users and roles.

+Also fixed bugs found by the mentor in hw-22 ("final" modifier in Constructor Injection, interface hierarchy, constants naming)